SecretFox/DropResearch/README.md

 **Shortening chat commands**
 The Chat commands are bit long, but there is a way to shorten them through "alias", here are some examples.
-`/Alias sync option DropResearch_ForceSync true` will allow you to upload your data with `/sync`
+`/alias sync option DropResearch_ForceSync true` will allow you to upload your data with `/sync`
-`/Alias dropdata option DropResearch_ShowData true` will allow you to view your own statistics with `/dropdata`
+`/alias dropdata option DropResearch_ShowData true` will allow you to view your own statistics with `/dropdata`
+Aliases are account wide,and you only need to create them once.

 **Known Issues**
 * Mission tracking won't work with my other mod, MissionUtils, because it bypasses the missionreport window.
+* Glyph bags and Container keys opened by BagUtils are not tracked.
 * Uploader.as file was not included in the source files, to make sending fake data slightly harder.

 **TODO?**
-* Combine some of the cache data, if it starts looking like all of them have equal chances for distillates/3rd Age Fragments.
+* More things to track?